ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-the-oomph-advanced-coffee-maker.markdown

   \ flask all in one, it can hold up to 2 cups of coffee and every component is completely\
   \ reusable.</p>\r\n<p>At home or on the move, the Oomph is the only brewing device\
   \ you’ll ever need.</p>"
-section3-content: "<p>Good coffee shouldn’t be confined to cafés and kitchens so think\
+section3-content: "<p>Good coffee shouldn’t be confined to cafés and kitchens, so\
-  \ no more and enter the draw below for a chance to win the amazing Oomph Advanced\
+  \ think no more and enter the draw below for a chance to win the amazing Oomph Advanced\
   \ Coffee Maker and enjoy the best taste from their delicious coffees anywhere!</p>\r\
   \n\r\n<p>Good luck!</p>"
 entry-title: "Win the ultimate portable coffee maker, The Oomph Advanced Coffee Maker!"